On-Campus and Online Learning in Regent's Fall 2022 Term

-Will Regent be returning to campus in the fall?
+Will Regent be on campus in the fall?

 Yes!
-We are delighted to welcome our community back to campus for the Fall 2021 Term.
-As British Columbia's COVID-19 guidelines relax, we are committed to rebuilding the in-person teaching and learning experience that is so much a part of Regent’s transformative mission, ethos, and identity.
+We are delighted to continue offering on campus courses for the Fall 2022 Term.
+As British Columbia's COVID-19 guidelines have relaxed, we are continuing to rebuild the in-person teaching and learning experience that is so much a part of Regent’s transformative mission, ethos, and identity.

 What are the current health and safety protocols?